judge0/judge0/README.md

 Code execution made simple for every business.

-Robust, fast, scalable, sandboxed, and open-source online code execution system for humans and AI.
+Robust, fast, scalable, and sandboxed open-source online code execution system for humans and AI.

 ## Table of Contents